Admissions

 1. Completed online application form

-2. Resume/Curriculum vitae
+2. Resume/curriculum vitae

 3. Prescreening excerpts (listed in the Audition Repertoire section below)

-4. A two–four minute videotaped personal statement
+4. A two-to-four-minute videotaped personal statement

 5. School transcripts: Unofficial transcripts from all undergraduate and graduate schools attended for at least one academic year can be uploaded to the application.
-Copy of official transcript(s) only need to be requested from the issuing institution(s) after applicant has received a live audition invitation, and no later than May 1, 2024.
+Copy of official transcript(s) only need to be requested from the issuing institution(s) after applicant has received a live audition invitation, and no later than May 1, 2025.

 Refer to the section at the bottom of this checklist for more information on mailing and emailing official transcript(s).